What to Avoid During your Home Purchase

-What's better than buying a bunch of new furniture to go in your future home?
+What's more fun than getting a bunch of new stuff to go in your future home?
 Not much.
-But buying big ticket items before closing can be a mistake.
-It's wise to remember that until you get the keys, your lender is watching you very closely.
-We have listed some actions below we suggest you avoid when waiting for your loan to close.
+But buying big ticket items before closing could be trouble.
+There are still a few major hurdles to jump before the keys are handed over.
+We have given you a list of things below you will want to stay away from when waiting for your loan to close.

 Don't make expensive purchases.
 You may be tempted to order that new couch for the soon-to-be-yours den, but it's advisable to stay away from making big ticket buys like furniture, appliances, electronic equipment, or vacations until closing.
 Using credit cards to buy new living room furniture could compromise your loan process by distorting your numbers.
 Using cash to purchase expensive items can even create a bad idea: most banks take into consideration your cash reserve when approving your application.

 Don't get a new career.
 Stability in your work history is a good thing to lenders.
 Getting a new job before you start the application process for a mortgage loan may not get in the way of your approval at all.
 But for some people, changing careers during the mortgage loan application process might raise concern and affect your approval.